xmpp-iot/xmpp-iot.github.io/_posts/basics/2014-11-04-read-a-value.md

 ##Read all fields available

-Readout of all momentary fields from a Thing
+Readout of all momentary fields from a Thing (device)

 **Request to another peer**
-{% highlight XML %}
+{% highlight dtd %}
 <iq type='get'
        from='client@clayster.com/amr'
        to='device@clayster.com'